-If you run a website in 2026, there is a good chance your analytics are incomplete.
+If you run a website in 2026, there's a good chance your analytics are incomplete.

-Not because the dashboard is wrong, but because a meaningful share of traffic never reaches it.
-Privacy tools block third-party analytics aggressively, including tools that are comparatively respectful.
+Not because the dashboard is wrong, but because a huge share of traffic never reaches it.
+Privacy tools block third-party analytics aggressively—even the tools that are comparatively respectful.

-That creates an awkward situation: developers move away from invasive analytics, then lose visibility anyway because the requests still look like tracking to the browser.
+That creates an awkward situation: developers move away from invasive analytics, then lose visibility anyway because the browser still reads those requests as tracking.

-The fix is not to become more invasive.
-It is to make the implementation cleaner.
+The fix isn't to become more invasive; it's to make the implementation cleaner.

 The Problem: Third-Party Domains Are Dead